yvon/iracing-replay-capture/README.md

 replay-capture.exe play tv1 --ranges 1100-1200 # something jump appened, replay it from tv1 perspective
 replay-capture-exe play cockpit --ranges 1200- # then return to cockpit view, etc...
 ```

+Another option will be to automatically mount the videos using FFMPEG.
+As an example here is a bash script I used to create a cockpit view with mirrror and tv embeded, and with blur transition between sequences : https://gist.github.com/yvon/4325bc6a447abb958dba19bdf2e22a23

+And here is the kind of output it produces: https://youtu.be/Yf2NQ8Awasg